davidmfinol/davidmfinol.github.io/gameci-5_mac.md

-# GameCI 5: Build and Deploy with Mac
+# GameCI 5: Build and Deploy with MacOS

 Continuing from [GameCI 4](gameci-4_linuxdeploy.html), let's examine the `Build with Mac`, `Deploy to the Mac App Store`, and `Deploy to the App Store` jobs.